 Looking to cause someone to become temporarily befuddled?
 Look no further than this morally questionable but unquestionably effective charm.
+It causes humans and inanimate objects, anyone with a mind in the Harry Potter universe, to experience temporary confusion, which is very useful for, say, defeating a quidditch opponent.

 This charm causes its target to grow exponentially in size.
 There is also the Growing Charm, which seems to do the exact same thing.